extratone/bilge/annotation/highlights.md

 > Legacy Safari Extensions (.safariextz files) built with Safari Extension Builder are not supported in Safari 13 on macOS Catalina, macOS Mojave, or macOS High Sierra.
 The Safari Extensions Gallery for legacy extensions will no longer be available in September, 2019.
 Users on macOS High Sierra or later can easily find extensions

+> Legacy Safari Extensions (.safariextz files) built with Safari Extension Builder are not supported in Safari 13 on macOS Catalina, macOS Mojave, or macOS High Sierra.
+The Safari Extensions Gallery for legacy extensions will no longer be available in September, 2019.
+Users on macOS High Sierra or later can easily find extensions

 # [iOS 15 Reviewed for My Family — The Psalms](https://bilge.world/ios-15-family-review)

 > when something should happen or change.
 A great example: using [a simple Siri Shortcut](https://www.icloud.com/shortcuts/ac6a4587d5b54abc934631c214d81c0c) to completely disable Wi-Fi and Bluetooth instead of trusting the [unnecessarily complex conditions](https://support.apple.com/en-us/HT208086) of doing so with the buttons in Control Center.
 I have sought out these “hacks” (as other iOS powerusers have rather absurdly called them) for very selfish reasons.

+> when something should happen or change.
+A great example: using [a simple Siri Shortcut](https://www.icloud.com/shortcuts/ac6a4587d5b54abc934631c214d81c0c) to completely disable Wi-Fi and Bluetooth instead of trusting the [unnecessarily complex conditions](https://support.apple.com/en-us/HT208086) of doing so with the buttons in Control Center.
+I have sought out these “hacks” (as other iOS powerusers have rather absurdly called them) for very selfish reasons.

 > rigging the “buttons” which are gradually being obscured or eliminated entirely in the assumption that Apple’s automation knows better than us users when something should happen or change.
 A great example: using [a simple Siri Shortcut](https://www.icloud.com/shortcuts/ac6a4587d5b54abc934631c214d81c0c) to completely disable Wi-Fi and Bluetooth instead of trusting the [unnecessarily complex conditions](https://support.apple.com/en-us/HT208086) of doing so with the buttons in Control Center.
 I have sought out these “hacks” (as other iOS powerusers have rather absurdly called them) for very selfish reasons.

+> rigging the “buttons” which are gradually being obscured or eliminated entirely in the assumption that Apple’s automation knows better than us users when something should happen or change.
+A great example: using [a simple Siri Shortcut](https://www.icloud.com/shortcuts/ac6a4587d5b54abc934631c214d81c0c) to completely disable Wi-Fi and Bluetooth instead of trusting the [unnecessarily complex conditions](https://support.apple.com/en-us/HT208086) of doing so with the buttons in Control Center.
+I have sought out these “hacks” (as other iOS powerusers have rather absurdly called them) for very selfish reasons.

 # [iOS and iPadOS 15: The MacStories Review - MacStories - Part 18](https://www.macstories.net/stories/ios-and-ipados-15-the-macstories-review/18/#weather)

 > when you long-press a song in your Up Next queue, you’ll now find a new ‘Move to Top’ button in the context menu that lets you quickly put a song at the top of the queue.

+> when you long-press a song in your Up Next queue, you’ll now find a new ‘Move to Top’ button in the context menu that lets you quickly put a song at the top of the queue.

+> there’s a new Shared with You section in the Listen Now tab that aggregates Apple Music links shared with you in the [Messages](https://www.macstories.net/stories/ios-and-ipados-15-the-macstories-review/19/#messages) app and lets you jump back to the original message with one tap.
+This is my favorite implementation of Shared with You since my friends and I tend to share a lot of music links on a weekly basis, so I almost see this as “Reading List, but for music”, which totally works for me.

 > there’s a new Shared with You section in the Listen Now tab that aggregates Apple Music links shared with you in the [Messages](https://www.macstories.net/stories/ios-and-ipados-15-the-macstories-review/19/#messages) app and lets you jump back to the original message with one tap.
 This is my favorite implementation of Shared with You since my friends and I tend to share a lot of music links on a weekly basis, so I almost see this as “Reading List, but for music”, which totally works for me.